 The NAPA Advantage

-NAPA’s insurance programs are designed for professionals like you, and while NAPA specializes in E&O for insurance and financial professionals, we partner with other insurance providers for professional liability and other coverages for a wide variety of occupations, such as accountants and real estate agents. you can access E&O coverage with optional add-ons like Cyber Liability also available through our partner carriers, offered as a separate policy to address physical and premises-related risks.
+NAPA’s insurance programs are designed for professionals like you, and while NAPA specializes in E&O for insurance and financial professionals, we partner with other insurance providers for professional liability and other coverages for a wide variety of occupations, such as accountants and real estate agents.
+With NAPA, you can access E&O coverage with additional insurance options available, like Cyber Liability & Data Breach Insurance.

 FAQs About E&O vs General Liability Insurance